 Just after 11am, I drove down the road to the Travelodge (the old Magnuson Grand) for the Elvis Fan & Collector Show, and saw Sylvain on my way in.
 It was the first day of the show, and the first hour (it opened at 11am).
 I wanted to make sure I got first crack at the books – and did I ever!
 I bought 11 books, 3 records and some great memorabilia.
 The couple with the great book selection gave me a great deal for the 10 books I bought including a collection set of two Shawn Shaver books – now I have all of them (I think).
 The 11th book I bought from Jimmy Velvet, whom I had somehow never met before.
 What a great guy he is!
 He knew Elvis in the 1950s and stayed in touch with him throughout his life.
 He signed his book for me and also gave me a cd of him and David Allan Coe – he signed that as well.
 We talked for a bit.
 Jimmy told me he is going to be 80 years old and isn’t going to be doing these appearances as much.
 We also talked about our shared loved of Olivia Newton-John.
 He told me his back gates have the music notes to Olivia’s “I Honestly Love You.”
 I was surprised Jimmy had never met Olivia, as he had met practically everyone else.
 We talked about American Sound Studio.
 Jimmy owned it at one point.
 His brother co-owned it with Chips Momon, who fought with everyone Jimmy said.
 They recorded BJ Thomas there.
 I told Jimmy I had just finished BJ’s book and was looking forward to seeing him perform later in the week.
 Not sure why I didn’t ask for a photo with Jimmy Velvet, but it was really nice talking with him for a while.
 I also bought 3 records from a French vendor who had been at Elvis’ August 1969 Vegas shows and took photos and recorded them.
 I got this great record of Elvis’ Madison Square Garden press conference and two special edition 12″ picture disc vinyls of Jailhouse Rock and Loving You.
 From Fred Whobrey, who runs the Fan & Collector Show, I got some great memorabilia including the original ticket to the premiere of This is Elvis at The Memphian in 1981 – this is my favorite Elvis documentary ever.
 I also got an Elvis tour program from 1972 (the year I was born), original newspaper clippings of Girl Happy (my favorite Elvis movie) and these cool stickers from 1974 of Elvis, James Dean, Marilyn Monroe, Clark Gable and other celebrities.

 I was back in my room by 1pm and posted pictures and relaxed then went down to the lobby around 3:30pm to read one of the new books I just bought and people watch.
 I picked a nice place in the corner so I could see all the goings on.
 Savannah walked in and we said Hi – she’s always so nice.
 I saw Betty Harper arrive.
 Since I had spent so much money at the Fan & Collector Show, for dinner I just ate the cheese and crackers and payday bar I had brought from home and the free water in the lobby.
-I 6:45 I went to the theater for the Elvis Movie Double Feature of Viva Las Vegas and This is Elvis.
+At 6:45 I went to the theater for the Elvis Movie Double Feature of Viva Las Vegas and This is Elvis.
 They gave us free popcorn, which was nice!
-Caroline joined me for This is Elvis.
-After, we got in line for the peanut butter and jelly bar (but I always make peanut butter and banana sandwich) – more free food!
-Caroline and I caught up and talked in the lobby until after midnight.
+After, I got in line for the peanut butter and jelly bar (but I always make peanut butter and banana sandwich) – more free food!
+I sat in the lobby until after midnight talking with people.
 I finally met Suzanne Burlew, who I have been talking with on Facebook.
-We also met Shawn Klush who maybe was a little drunk as he accidentally touched my boob as he was pointing to my shirt saying he was going to be wearing that red jumpsuit in his next performance.
+I also met Shawn Klush who pointed to my shirt saying he was going to be wearing that red jumpsuit in his next performance.
 I am not much of an ETA fan, but I remember Shawn Klush being fantastic when I saw him perform years ago in Memphis.
 To see my photos from August 10th, please click here.

 ELVIS WEEK 2019 DAY 3 – SUNDAY AUGUST 11

 It was Tour Day at Graceland.
 I enjoyed it of course, but I wasn’t as elated as I usually am.
 I think the heat had taken its toll on me – the heat index was 105.
 I didn’t even go back up to the mansion a second time.
 I woke up just before 7am after sleeping for about 5 hours.
 I had finished watching Elvis the Searcher part2 I had started earlier then fell asleep right after I started Elvis That’s the Way It Is.
 I was at Graceland at 8:30am for my 9am VIP tour.
 I got a front row parking space, which was great considering the heat.
 It was fairly empty considering it was Elvis Week, but it was a Sunday and Elvis Week wasn’t officially starting until Tuesday so not everyone was in town yet.
-As I was walking toward the boarding area, Anthony (Lisa’s security guard, well he’s actually the Presley family security, but I call him Lisa’s security guard because he’s always on tour with her) yells, “HEY I know you!
-How are you doing?”
-I really wanted to ask him if Lisa was coming, but instead just smiled back and said, “Hi!
-I’m good thanks!”
 When I got up to the mansion, I saw my favorite Graceland employee so we chatted a bit – she’s always so nice.
 I was surprised the mansion was not crowded, as it usually is first thing in the morning.
 I got to spend a lot of time alone in the living room and in the foyer – my favorite spots.

 I made my way over to the new Exhibition Center.
 With my tour ticket, I was allowed into the exhibits so I went through the Mohammed Ali and Century of American Motorcycle exhibits.
 Then I went to hang out in the Jungle Room Bar.
 I think I had it built up in my mind too much.
 It was ok, but not great.
 I prefer to hang out in the VIP lounge or the Guest House lobby.
 I was back at the Guest House by 5pm and Delia came by with her husband, so we got to chat for a bit.
 I finally met my facebook friend Mary, and saw my friend Nannette briefly.
 I was hungry, but EPs was so crowded and loud, so I knew it would be slow and I was already grumpy from the extreme heat.
 I just wanted a quite place to eat, so I decided to go to Delta’s and enjoy that amazing pasta dish I had back in January.
 (FYI it is called The Campanelle Pasta and has Monterey Mushroom Wild Mushrooms, Sundried Tomatoes, Fresh Snipped Peas and Shaved Parmesan Cheese – and it is superb!)
 After dinner, I went to the lobby to journal and people watch for about a half hour before going to the theater to watch Jailhouse Rock at 7pm.
-While in the lobby, I saw Tom Brown walk through and I yelled “Hi Tom!” as if we were friends.
-He kindly responded, “Hi.
-How are you?”
-I think I reacted like that because the last time I saw him was in January during the Jerry Schilling weekend and we were at dinner together talking as if we were friends.
 While waiting for the movie to start, I got a chance to catch up with Nannette.
 I was back up in my room by 9pm watching Loving You on YouTube while journaling and reading.
 To see my photos from August 11th, please click here.